 From a young age, she led multiple civic initiatives and fundraisers to assist local non-profits.
 She thrives by connecting with others and is passionate advocate for social justice.
 She was born and raised in the west coast of Puerto Rico, moving to Los Angeles in 2007.
 She is happily married to her high school sweetheart and is the proud parent of two soft and furry cats.

-Monica is a Case Manager at the HTA.
+Monica is an Employment Specialist at the HTA.
 A native of Southern California, Monica attended United Education Institute, where she earned her Dental Assistant Certificate and graduated as a class Ambassador.
 It was during this time that she truly developed her passion for working with people.
 Wanting to make a difference in people’s lives and knowing that there was more she could do to help those in need within her community, Monica shifted her focus and embarked on a career in workforce development.
 Joining the teams of such well-established Los Angeles County WorkSource Centers as ResCare in Canoga Park and Boyle Heights, South Central Los Angeles Regional Center (SCLARC), and Korean Churches Community Development (KCCD), Monica, honed her client service skills, delivering high-quality workforce development services to a diverse client base.
 Handling everything from records management to conducting eligibility and assessment workshops to helping with job recruitments and hiring events to connecting both Adult and Dislocated Worker participants to case management and program services, Monica takes great pride in her work.
 In her new role at the HTA, Monica is excited to be able to continue to learn and grow while putting her passion for helping people into action – helping those struggling in our community to launch a career in hospitality and access the kinds of resources and support that will need to attain economic self-sufficiency.

 Cassandra Espinoza brings her zeal for helping people to the HTA with over 15 years of experience in commitment to customer care, problem solving, and resolution.
 In her previous role, she worked in the background screening industry with a large client base, and closely with applicants from various diverse backgrounds where she learned the importance of proper research, and interviewing skills needed to provide high quality results that helped to get the applicants hired.
 She brings her experience in client managing, dedication, and passion in helping others to the HTA.
 She earned her B.S. degree in Business Administration from the University of Phoenix.